orden-gg/fireball/README.md

 [fireball.gg](http://fireball.gg) client for [aavegotchi](https://github.com/aavegotchi/aavegotchi-contracts) web3 game protocol.
 The goal of this project is to embrace value bulding for open on-chain games.

-Completley open license for experiments, pet projects or any small in-game enterprises.
+This game framework has completley open license for experiments, pet projects or any small in-game enterprises.
 We build this project to explore how in-game data can be efficiently & fairly represented.
 If you are a hackers, data visulizers or coding students and want to explore game in early stages: fork a client, (maybe) change pages according to your or your guilds needs, dive deeper.

 ### 📦 goods inside